-To learn more about the ASC and how you can get involved, or to make a donation, please visit http://www.alzheimer.ca.
+To learn more about the Alzheimer Society of Canada, or to make a donation, please visit http://www.alzheimer.ca.

 The Dream Big Dream, Girl Luncheon was a unique fundraiser held in Ottawa to support women entrepreneurs and the Alzheimer Society of Ottawa and Renfrew County.
 The Luncheon was successful in raising $2,000 dollars in honour of Teresina Bernardo and in support of the research, programs and services needed for those living with this disease.
 Learn more about the event by clicking here: What it Means to Dream Big.